All The Nintendo Switch 2 Leaks And Rumours So Far

 Rumours hint at the next-gen Nintendo Switch 2 featuring an LCD display instead of an OLED display.
 The LCD display could be considered by many to be a downgrade when compared to the current-gen Switch OLED but industry insiders say it could help Nintendo keep the prices down.
 Unlike the single 32GB storage variant that’s available on the Switch, the Switch 2 could be getting a major bump in this department.
 Increasing the onboard storage, however, comes at a price and this is where Nintendo hopes the LCD display will be of help by keeping production costs in check.
 What remains to be seen is whether Nintendo upgrades the display’s resolution to Full HD from 720p.

-Despite being a portable console, the Switch 2 is rumoured to feature a cartridge slot, thereby allowing players to load up games via physical cartridges.
-A cartridge slot could make the Switch 2 backwards compatible with existing games on the Switch, although there’s no confirmation on this front.
-Nintendo wants to convert a major chunk of the Switch’s userbase to the next-gen system and a backward compatibility support could play a big role in achieving it.
+In a world where modern portable consoles aim to reduce physical ports, the Switch 2, just like its predecessor, is likely to feature a cartridge slot again.
+This isn’t entirely a bad thing, since the returning cartridge slot could also make the Switch 2 backwards compatible with existing games on the Switch, although there’s no confirmation on this front.
+Nintendo wants to convert a major chunk of the Switch’s userbase to the next-gen system and backwards compatibility could play a big role in achieving it.

-Sadly, the leak doesn’t talk about the other key aspects of the upcoming console.
-The original Nintendo Switch had introduced an iconic design with its blue-red split controllers that were easily detachable.
+Sadly, the leaks don’t mention anything about the other key aspects of the upcoming console.
+The original Nintendo Switch had introduced an iconic design with its blue and red split controllers that were easily detachable.
 Will Nintendo carry on with the Switch’s iconic design on the newer model?
 Or do we get to see something completely new?
+For the time being, we will have to wait and watch.

 Nintendo Switch 2’s release date

-The Nintendo Switch is over seven years old and in the world of technology, that’s an era.
-The Switch came into the world when the Sony PS4 and Xbox One X were still around as the latest consoles from their respective manufacturers.
+The Nintendo Switch is over seven years old and in the world of technology, that time period amounts to an entire era.
+For context, the Switch came into the world when the Sony PS4 and Xbox One X were the latest consoles from their respective manufacturers.
 Both Sony and Microsoft upgraded their consoles in 2020 with much better hardware and advanced software features.

-Hence, it is high time that Nintendo upgrades its Switch to a next-generation product.
-The VGC report states that Nintendo plans to release the next-gen hardware (the Switch 2) in the second half of 2024.
-A late release timeline will help Nintendo have enough stocks in its warehouse and avoid a situation that was created by Sony and Microsoft in 2020 for their current generation consoles.
+Hence, it’s high time Nintendo upgrades the Switch to a next-generation console.
+The VGC report states that Nintendo Switch 2 might release in 2024, specifically its second half.
+A late release timeline will also help Nintendo get enough stock in its warehouse to avoid the situation that was faced by Sony and Microsoft in 2020 with their current generation consoles.

 Nintendo Switch 2’ potential rivals

 If Nintendo ends up launching the Switch 2 in late 2024, it will have tough competition from some big names in the console industry.
-Valve’s Steam Deck and Asus’ ROG Ally will give the next-gen Switch a tough fight, considering these consoles are able to run PC games.
+Valve’s Steam Deck and Asus’ ROG Ally will give the next-gen Switch a run for its money, considering these consoles are able to run PC games with ease.

 Additionally, Sony’s Project Q handheld console will be available in the market by then.
-The Sony Project Q is expected to run an Android-based operating system but it won’t be a standalone console like the Switch.
-The Project Q will act as an accessory to the Sony PS5, allowing it to become a portable display for the PS5.
-The handheld will have a DualSense controller split in half and attached on either side.
+Project Q is expected to run an Android-based operating system but it won’t be a standalone console like the Switch.
+Instead, it will act as an accessory to the Sony PS5, allowing it to become a portable display for the console.
+Like the Nintendo Switch, Project Q will also have a DualSense controller split in half and attached to either side.

 {Hero and Featured Image Credits: Courtesy Nintendo (Representational Image)}